leonardodls/product-introduction-financial-accounting/assets/public/Chapter_2_Recording_accounting_transactions/02_Process_of_Journalizing.md

-LO: Apply the series of steps for properly journalizing transactions

 Entering transactions in the journal is called **journalizing** and involves the following steps:

 1. Select two (or more) accounts impacted by a transaction.